M4cs/ThemeKit/README.md

 ##

-Icons in screenshots [Glacier](https://glaciericons.com/) with some of my own icons in that style.
+Icons in screenshots are [Glacier](https://glaciericons.com/) with some of my own icons in that style.
 Banner space image found [here](https://www.spacetelescope.org/images/heic1105a/)